pradipmudi/car-parking-system/README.md

 ### How to create the command line based runnable jar?
 Create a runnable JAR with **com.carparkingsystem.ParkingLotSystem.java** in **Launch Configuration**

+## Build from CLI
+* Open terminal
+* Go to project directory
+* Run "mvn clean"
+* Run "mvn install"
+* Runnable jar will be created in the "target" directory

 #### How to run from command line ?

 * Go to the target directory of the jar and run as shown in the examples :

  ## Examples :
  First run the jar, then keep entering the commands: